A Fibonacci variant of the Rogers-Ramanujan identities via crystal energy: Introduction

 We note that some relations between the Fibonacci numbers (resp. the perfect crystals) and the Rogers-Ramanujan identities are known~\cite{An1,Cig} (resp. ~\cite{DL,Pri,TW} and references therein).
+We also note that, after submission to arXiv of the first version of this paper, a different proof of Theorem \ref{mainthm} was obtained~\cite{JU}.

-It would be interesting if one can unite the length function in ~\cite{Ts1} and the $H$-length (and its modification) used in Theorem \ref{mainthm} as well as defining another length function depending on one's preference on explicit realizations (e.g., see a list of realizations in ~\cite{Kas}).
-As an example of the latter, we consider the Misra-Miwa realization in a non-principal grading and use the natural length function to get the following result.
+It would be interesting to unify the length function in ~\cite{Ts1} and the $H$-length (and its modification) as well as defining other length functions depending on one's preference on explicit realizations (e.g., see a list of realizations in ~\cite{Kas}).